-Monday November 13, 2017 – Thursday November 16, 2017 – Extreme Survivors with Kim Ridley at Pembroke, Lubec, and Whiting
+Monday November 13, 2017 – Thursday November 16, 2017 – Extreme Survivors with Kim Ridley at Pembroke, Lubec, Whiting, and Beatrice Rafferty Elementary

 IRW and science writer Kimberly Ridley are teaming up to take children on a journey of discovery that will both amaze and mystify.

 It’s all part of IRW’s Literary Links to Science program with third through eighth graders at Pembroke Elementary School, Lubec Consolidated School, and Whiting Village School, featuring Kim’s book, Extreme Survivors: Animals That Time Forgot.
 The ten ancient animals profiled in the book have literally survived the test of time!
 Some of these critters can be found in the ocean, others under moss or lichen in nearby woods, and still others in our own backyards.